Citation, DOI, disclosures and article data

-If all characteristics are those of a simple lipoma, and no local symptoms such as pain are present then no treatment is generally required.
-If any concern exists then biopsy or excision is required, with care taken about the approach in case the lesion is malignant.
+If all characteristics are those of a simple lipoma, and no local symptoms such as pain are present, then no treatment is generally required.
+However, resection for cosmesis is also a reasonable indication.
+If any concern exists, then biopsy or excision is required, with care taken about the approach in case the lesion is malignant.
 Recurrence rates of 4-5% are reported (most in deeper lesions) 5.

-- low grade tumours are difficult to differentiate from lipomas, and can have relatively benign clinical course but suffer from high rate of recurrence1.
+liposarcoma: low-grade tumors are difficult to differentiate from lipomas, and can have a relatively benign clinical course but suffer from a high rate of recurrence 1

-In certain locations then other fatty masses should be considered:
+In certain locations, other fatty masses should be considered:

 thorax, e.g. thymolipoma, elastofibroma dorsi

 deep lipomatous masses should be assessed carefully, as they are more likely to be malignant and retroperitoneal fatty masses should be considered a well-differentiated liposarcoma until proven otherwise 5

 - 1. Gaskin C & Helms C. Lipomas, Lipoma Variants, and Well-Differentiated Liposarcomas (Atypical Lipomas): Results of MRI Evaluations of 126 Consecutive Fatty Masses.
 AJR Am J Roentgenol.
 2004;182(3):733-9. doi:10.2214/ajr.182.3.1820733 - Pubmed